 More than just a ‘corny, touristy’ tour, a Jack the Ripper Walking Tour is full of history of the East End and the notorious killer that terrorized its streets.
 The guides are experts on the subject, having written books on the case, and the limited numbers of participants ensures you can hear all the gruesome details the guides will regale you with.
 Along with this the tour takes you through the old, narrow alleyways of Whitechapel and Spitalfields, two areas you aren’t likely to see otherwise on a visit to London, but so very interesting to learn about and a wee bit eerie when the sun sets.
 It was really good fun and would be a great way to end your first day in London.

-Well that’s a pretty full day, but not so much its not doable.
+Well that’s a pretty full day, but not so much that it’s not doable.
 Be sure to wear your most comfortable walking shoes, travel light, and bring your camera fully charged with lots of room for photos.

 This post is part of my London Love series.